CKendallGB/diabetes_readmission/README.md

 # Diabetes readmission

 The purpose of this project is to examine data on diabetes patients in the US and develop code that determines whether a patient is likely to be readmitted or not.
-The data for the project can be found at:
+The data for the project can be found in this github repository and at:

 https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008